Ethan-Noah-CarDex/CarLib-Proposal/README.md

 The application will feature the following frontend routes and core features:

 * On the `/manufacturers` page, users can view car manufacturers
-* On the `/models` page, users can view models of vechicles
+* On the `/models` page, users can view models of the vehicles
-* On the `/makes` page, users can view models of vehicles
+* On the `/makes` page, users can view makes of the vehicles

 ## 🤔 Stretch User Stories